willyfromtheblock/keyword_server/README.md

 This is a microservice that will provide a cryptocurrency related keyword from Coinmarketcap.com API, a local MySQL database and a local list of extra words.

+In other words: a highly specialisted use case.